 ‘I’m just watching this, hang on.’
 Ethan regretted saying this at once.
 It resulted in the familiar slap of newspaper to face.

+‘You bloody listen to me when I talk to you.
+Turn it off.
+I ain’t gonna tell you again.’
+He struck Ethan a second time, then muttered something inaudible.
 Ethan obeyed, massaging the affected cheek.
 It didn’t hurt, but it stoked an ever-burning fire.
 He bit his tongue.
 He’d likely draw blood if it weren’t for the doorbell distracting him.
 Malcolm slumped to the kitchen for his cigarettes.
 ‘Can you at least get the door?’

+Ethan rose, dreading the thing requesting entry.
+Say hello and leave.
 Life had dealt an unfortunate hand to Beverly Porcher.
 Pleasant enough.
 Though she was lacking somewhat in the culture department.
 ‘Ah, there he is!’
-And with a half empty wine bottle in fist she shoved the front door wide, planted a smoky kiss on Ethan’s cheek, banged into walls, yelled her presence, and collapsed in a chair, her chin now in Malcolm’s grip, a cigarette inserted between her lips.
+And with a half-empty wine bottle in fist, she shoved the front door wide, planted a smoky kiss on Ethan’s cheek, banged into walls, yelled her presence, and collapsed in a chair, her chin now in Malcolm’s grip, a cigarette inserted between her lips.